 Employment Contracts in the Philippines

-In the Philippines, employment contracts can be oral or written, but it best practice to put a strong, written contract in place, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
+In the Philippines, employment contracts can be oral or written, but it is best practice to put a strong, written contract in place, in the national language (there are two national languages: Tagalog and English), which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in the Philippines should always state the salary and any compensation amounts in the Philippine Pesos rather than a foreign currency.
 The employment contract template is part of the service with Globalization Partners; no need to draft a separate template if you use our employer of record and PEO service in the Philippines.

 The Philippine work week is 40 hours, with a standard work day of 8 hours.
 If employees in the Philippines must work on Sunday or paid holiday, they are entitled to 1.30% of their regular wages, unless the collective bargaining agreement or employment contract states differently.